nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 is enormous and mostly human; the question.

-Put more exactly: what we have in hand is a fundamental piece of epistemic machinery, not proposed but derived, for claims over a record above two named grants.
-Within that bound every part of it is forced: the three conditions with no fourth, the residues with none missing, the order of the climb, the shape of the certificate.
+Put more exactly: what we have in hand is a fundamental piece of machinery for knowing, not proposed but derived, for claims over a record, resting on two named assumptions that I state near the end.
+Within that bound every part of it is forced: the three conditions with no fourth, the residues, meaning the leftover kinds of trust, with none missing, the order of the climb, the shape of the certificate.
 Anyone who cares what that sentence claims will know exactly what it claims, and can check it when the development is public.

 ## Everything Is a Trust Decision

 Start with what you already do.
-A lockfile pins *what* you depend on, not *who* stands behind it.
-A signed commit is someone's word.
-The CA root in your trust store is something you decided to believe, once, and stopped thinking about.
-The transitive dependency your dependency pulled in, that you never opened, is nobody's word at all.
+A lockfile, the list that pins the exact version of everything a program depends on, records *what* you depend on, not *who* stands behind it.
+A signed commit, a change to the code with its author's cryptographic signature on it, is someone's word.
+The CA root in your trust store, one of the handful of certificate authorities your browser came out of the box believing, is something you decided to believe, once, and stopped thinking about.
+The transitive dependency, the piece your dependency pulled in that you never opened, is nobody's word at all.

 Those are four different positions.
-Take any artifact you run and everything beneath it, transitively: sources, dependencies, their dependencies, the compiler, the keys.
-Call each a part.
+Take any artifact you run, any built piece of software, and everything beneath it, all the way down: sources, dependencies, their dependencies, the compiler, the keys.
+Call each a part, and call the whole set its closure.
 Every part is in exactly one of the four.
-Some you **closed**: a re-runnable check passed, on top of someone's vouch that the thing is what it claims to be.
+Some you **closed**: a check you can rerun passed, on top of someone's vouch that the thing is what it claims to be.
 The rest is the *open surface*, and it splits three ways.
 Some of it you were **given** and chose to take as is: the seeds, meaning the compiler you run, the hash function, the root key.
-Some was **vouched** for by a principal you admit and not yet checked.
+Some was **vouched** for by a principal you admit, someone whose word your policy accepts, and not yet checked.
 And some is **anonymous**: nobody has vouched, nobody has checked.
 Run the opening examples through it.
 Your CA root is a seed.
 The signed commit is a vouch.
 The reproducible build you re-ran yourself is closed.
 The dependency nobody opened is anonymous.

 That is the first equation, and it belongs to the second of the paper's two calculi, the one about built things: